 Is this cordless wrench powerful enough for automotive work?

-Japan’s Makita continues to provide high quality tools for power users.
-This impact wrench features a half-inch square drive and cordless power.
+Makita continues to provide high quality tools for power users.
+This tool features a half-inch square drive and cordless power.
 It comes with a 3.0 Ah battery and compatible charger.
 It is a fairly compact machine at only 10 inches long but it can produce a good amount of torque and RPM.

 Top Questions and Answers:

-1. Can this impact wrench be used for automotive applications?
+1. Can this tool be used for automotive applications?

 Yes, this is powerful and versatile enough to be used for both construction and auto repair.

 2. Where is the product made?

 Makita products are primarily designed and made in Japan, though some processes may be done in China.

 3. Can the torque be reduced for lighter work?